mondayrobot/trilium-linen-theme/README.md

 # trilium-linen-theme
-A minimal, airy light theme for Trilium with an optional distraction-free mode.
+Linen is a minimal, airy light theme for Trilium with an optional distraction-free mode.

 Design principles
 -----------------